Meet Our Team

 - Elisabeth M. Scaffidi, MBA Marketing Manager, Comprehensive Cell Solutions

 Elisabeth M. Scaffidi serves as the Marketing Manager for Comprehensive Cell Solutions at New York Blood Center, focusing on the creation of strategic communication programs, brand development, and customer retention.
 Elisabeth joins the New York Blood Center with over fourteen years of healthcare experience, specifically in the commercial diagnostic laboratory sector.
-She has earned her Bachelor of Arts degree in Marketing and Management from Felician University and is currently pursuing her MBA degree in Organizational Leadership from Ramapo College.
-Elisabeth’s mission is to leverage the organization’s experience, expertise, products and services to bring our partners to the forefront of patient care in transfusion medicine and cellular therapy.
+She has earned her MBA degree in Organizational Leadership from Ramapo College.
+Her mission is to communicate the organization’s extensive and long-term experience, expertise, products so the organization can continue to advance regenerative medicine, cell and gene therapy.